 The government purchased land around the lake in the 1920s.
 The lake itself was not included, but the government went on to claim possession.
 Ownership of the lake was contested in the courts from 1918 to 1947, when 354 Māori owners were finally awarded title to the lake.
-In 1971 the lake was leased in perpetuity to the Crown and formed a key part of Te Urewera National Park.
-In 2014, as part of the Ngāi Tūhoe Treaty of Waitangi settlement, the park was disestablished and administration of the area passed to Te Urewera Board.
+In 1971 the lake was leased in perpetuity to the Crown as a key part of Te Urewera National Park.
+In 2014, as part of Ngāi Tūhoe’s Treaty of Waitangi settlement, the park was disestablished and administration of the area passed to Te Urewera Board.

 Settlement on the shores of Lake Whakamarino, south of Lake Waikaremoana, with a 2013 district population of 219.
-Tuai is named after a Ngāti Ruapani ancestor whose pā site is now occupied by the Tuai power station.
-The station opened in 1929 as part of the Waikaremoana power scheme, and the modern-day settlement grew up around it.
+Tuai is named after a Ngāti Ruapani ancestor whose pā was on the site of the Tuai power station.
+This opened in 1929 as part of the Waikaremoana power scheme, and the modern-day settlement grew up around it.
 Originally a tent town housed workers building the station; these were later replaced by permanent houses for station employees.
-Lake Whakamarino is an artificial lake that was made as part of the power scheme works.
+Lake Whakamarino is an artificial lake created as part of the power scheme works.